Asparagus Tongs

 One of the hardest-to-find pieces of Maddockware.
 If, like Cunard, you had to serve appetizers to 800 expectant first-class passengers and do it quickly, these dishes were the answer to your prayers.
 The idea was… read more ›

 Unusual shallow plate made by Maddock.
 These plates are tough to find even as non-Kosher examples.
 This one marked “Milk” is quite rare.
-Excellent condition.
-Measures 8″ in diameter.
-Maddockware is a real crowd pleaser… read more ›
+Very good condition with some utensil marks.
+Measures 8″ in diameter and… read more ›

 Unusual shallow plate made by Maddock.
 Excellent condition.
 Measures 8″ in diameter.
 Maddockware is a real crowd pleaser and a collecting favorite.
 Everyone wants something off the Queen Mary or Queen Elizabeth it seems.